Content © The Birth Rites Collection. Not for profit company Ltd by guarantee no: 5805902

-If you are a midwife, academic, curator, artist, medic, health professional, art historian or policy advisor, you will arrive on the course with your skill set and leave with a bespoke multi-media pack of visual, textual, auditory and filmic material of your own responses to art on birth, to be used thereafter in your own future work.
+If you are a midwife, academic, curator, artist, medic, health professional, art historian or policy advisor, you will enter the course with your own skill set and finish, with a bespoke multi-media pack of visual, textual, auditory and filmic material, each your own responses to art on birth, to be used thereafter in your own future work.

--How the collection informs and unpacks attitudes in midwifery, medicine and education and it’s potential to change practice and policy.
+-How the collection informs and unpacks different perspectives from midwifery, medicine and education, and its potential to change practice and policy.

--It's impact on the feminist contemporary art canon and the rehabilitation of the visual discourse of the birth aesthetic into art history.
+-The Collection’s impact on feminist art practices and the rehabilitation of the visual of discourses birth into art history.

--Censorship of works on birth, institutional responses, ethics and the law.
+-Censorship of artworks on birth, institutional responses, ethics and the law.